 Consider the following two restaurant inspection records for Bully’s Deli in New York:

-the NYC Department of Health website
+1. in the NYC Department of Health website

 2. in EveryBlock